 Treatment Fact Sheets for the various treatment options listed below give a brief description of each treatment solution, discuss what collections materials can be treated this way, outline general procedures and pros and cons of the particular treatment, and touch on supplies, additional resources, and health and safety concerns.

 At the bottom of each Treatment page are links (when available to case studies that give information on the experience of a specific institution and are designed to complement the Fact Sheets by providing more specific information on the institution made the choice it did.
 When appropriate detailed information on procedures and resources are given.
-Case studies have been provided by various members of the museum community, reviewed and vetted by the IPM-WG.
+Case studies have been provided by various members of the cultural heritage community, reviewed and vetted by the IPM-WG.
 For more information please contact the institution directly.

 When available, additional resources provided by members the IPM-WG or the museum community are also linked to the Treatment Fact Sheets.

 - Controlled Atmosphere – Oxygen Scavenger Treatment